javaee/jms-spec/pages/JMSListener.md

 Notes:

-* The MDB must implement the interface <tt>javax.jms.JMSMessageDrivenBean</tt>.
+* The MDB must implement the interface `javax.jms.JMSMessageDrivenBean`.
 This is purely a marker interface and defines no methods.
 It is required to satisfy the requirements of EJB 3.2 section 5.6.5 "Message-Driven Bean with No-Methods Listener Interface".
 (Note that it is hoped that the EJB spec can be updated so that this marker interface will not actually be needed.)

-* The names and package of the <tt>JMSMessageDrivenBean</tt> marker interface and the <tt>@JMSListener</tt> annotation which defines the callback method are provisional, and alternative suggestions are invited.
+* The names and package of the `JMSMessageDrivenBean` marker interface and the `@JMSListener` annotation which defines the callback method are provisional, and alternative suggestions are invited.

 * The details of all these annotations are discussed in the next section.

-* The listener class is still a message-driven bean and so must be configured as one, either by adding the <tt>@MessageDriven</tt> annotation or using the <tt>&lt;message-driven&gt;</tt> element in the deployment descriptor.
+* The listener class is still a message-driven bean and so must be configured as one, either by adding the `@MessageDriven` annotation or using the `&lt;message-driven&gt;` element in the deployment descriptor.

 * A JMS MDB may have only one callback method.

-* These annotations cannot be applied to the <tt>onMessage</tt> method of a <tt>MessageListener</tt>.
+* These annotations cannot be applied to the `onMessage` method of a `MessageListener`.
 They will be ignored.

-* Both the callback method and the <tt>JMSMessageDrivenBean</tt> interface may be inherited.
+* Both the callback method and the `JMSMessageDrivenBean` interface may be inherited.

 * Application servers that implement JMS MDBs using a resource adapter should be able to implement these new features by enhancing the resource adapter itself.
 Few changes to the EJB container itself will be required.
 Application servers that implement JMS MDBs directly, without using a resource adapter, will of course need to implement these features in the EJB container itself.